Best credit cards for online shopping

 With the Amex Gold’s earnings rates and perks, this is a great card for those who love dining out and shopping online.
 Plus, the $250 annual fee is quickly covered when you eat out and shop for groceries at U.S. supermarkets and account for the value of the statement credits you can earn.
 You’ll find our detailed review here.

-When you open a Capital One Venture card, you can earn up to 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months of account opening.
-These points are worth up to $1,000 toward travel expenses, but can be worth much more if you transfer them to airline partners.
+When you open a Capital One Venture card, you can earn 60,000 bonus miles after you spend $3,000 on purchases within the first three months of account opening.
+These miles are worth up to $600 toward travel expenses, but can be worth much more if you transfer them to airline partners.

 If you’d like to get Global Entry or TSA PreCheck, this card will reimburse you for the application fee (of one or the other, but not both) once every four years.
 That’s a savings of up to $100.
 As a Visa Signature card, it also offers secondary rental car insurance for damage from collision or theft, travel accident insurance and lost luggage insurance.